 The Medical Consensus

 Be careful, though.
-If you do facial exercises that rely on too many exaggerated expressions, you can actually give yourself face wrinkles!
+If you do facial exercises that rely on exaggerated expressions, you can actually give yourself face wrinkles!
 Excessive and exaggerated facial movements can cause the skin to crease and wrinkle.
 Likewise, overworking your jaw muscles can, in some extreme cases, even cause TMJ and jaw pain.
 So, do this all in moderation: overdoing face workouts won’t give you results quicker.
-In fact, you could just end up injuring yourself.
+In fact, you could end up injuring yourself.

-You want to be working out your masseter muscles, but don’t overdo it: with jawline exercises for men, this is a bit easier.
+You want to be working out your masseter muscles, but don’t overdo it: this is a bit easier with jawline exercises for men.
 You may want a square jaw.
-However, women should be more hesitant and perhaps focus on more comprehensive face and neck exercises so they do not end up with overly square, masculine jawlines.
+However, women should be more hesitant and perhaps focus on more comprehensive face and neck exercises to avoid overly square, masculine jawlines.

 The medical consensus is still pending for jawline exercises, though.
 It’s a completely new option for those that want a more defined jawline without surgery.
 And, of course, those doctors who prefer traditional methods using

 Jawline exercises intuitively make sense, but it all depends on how strong you want your jaw muscles to be.
-The end result of jaw workouts could be a drastic change so be monitor your physical appearance closely.
+The result of jaw workouts could be a drastic change, so be monitor your physical appearance closely.
 Our recommendation is to read our comprehensive guide on the subject to get started.

 What are your experiences with jawline exercises?
 Has it been effective in bettering your profile and appearance?
 We’d love to hear your thoughts in the comments below.